 Holly Rust is a native Texan currently living in the great city of Chicago with her husband and two sons.
-Aside from chasing around two lunatic toddlers all day, she is a writer and author.
-Her humor blog, Mother’s Guide To Sanity, was featured on The TODAY Show’s List of Funniest Parents on Facebook.
-She is a contributing writer for the Huffington Post, Hearst Digital Media, Scary Mommy, GenYize, Dot Complicated, Women's Prospects, The TODAY Parenting Team and many more.
+Aside from chasing around two lunatic boys all day, she is a writer, author, and entrepreneur.
+Her humor blog, A Mother’s Guide To Sanity, was featured on The TODAY Show’s List of Funniest Parents on Facebook.
+She is a contributing writer for the Huffington Post, Hearst Digital Media, Scary Mommy, GenYize, Dot Complicated, The TODAY Parenting Team and many more.
 You can also find her essays published in several anthologies.
 Follow her random thoughts on Facebook and Twitter – but no judging.

 Latest posts by Holly Rust (see all)